Tula constituency

 The Tula constituency (No.183 (Note: No.176 in 1993-2007)) is a Russian legislative constituency in Tula Oblast.
 The constituency covers southern half of Tula and southern Tula Oblast, including the towns Shchyokino, Bogoroditsk, Kireyevsk and Yefremov.

-The constituency has been represented since 2016 by United Russia deputy Viktor Dzyuba, Member of Tula City Duma and industrial businessman.
+The constituency has been vacant since February 16, 2026, following the resignation of two-term United Russia deputy Viktor Dzyuba, citing disagreements with regional political elite.